LucasDelfino92/morrowindsharp/modlist.md

 - [**Follow the instructions here**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame) on how to delete records using TESAME.

 **RR_Gnisis_Arch_Eng.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

 **Creeper the drummer.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

 **settledjiub.ESP** is dirty and requires cleaning.
 - Clean with TESTool and tes3cmd.